-- 7.5.5.
-In support of Articles 7.5.2 -7.5.4 and in consultation with PIPSC representatives, ECCC will provide guidelines on the publication process to assist researchers, scientists, managers and supervisors in identifying and distinguishing contents of research or scientific publications that do/do not require manager or supervisor approval. - 7.5.6.
-The responsible ECCC author(s) of any research or scientific publication must ensure that: - Approval of all listed authors and contributors (ECCC and external) is obtained; - The work in question is not a republication of original work except when the republication involves translation or dissemination to diverse audiences and is consistent with existing standards on republication; - All contributions to the work are appropriately acknowledged in a manner conforming to accepted standards of the relevant discipline(s) and publication(s); - ECCC authors' federal affiliations are listed; - The publication has been subjected to appropriate independent peer review and that technical and/or editorial changes that may result from this review have been addressed;

-- Matters related to acknowledgements and official languages have been appropriately managed and administered; - The possibility of publishing in Open Access journals for scientific and technical papers has been explored; - They have exercised due diligence in ensuring that all issues related to intellectual property and related matters have been resolved; - They understand relevant terms and conditions for publication, including copyright and level of authority required for approvals.

-Moreover, researchers and scientists should seek credible and reputable outlets for academic publication that conform to established practices and standards of academic publishing, including particularly rigorous peer review practices.

-7.5.7 In cases where ECCC scientists or researchers have been tasked and provided data or information to be used in a government document (e.g. a report, briefing note, etc.), management and those responsible for preparing the documents should consult with the scientist or researcher concerned to ensure that the data/information is used and interpreted appropriately.
+- identifying and distinguishing communications that do/do not require manager or supervisor approval. - 7.5.6.
+The responsible author(s) of any research or scientific communication must ensure that: - Approval of all listed authors and contributors is obtained; - The work in question is not a republication of original work except when the republication involves translation or dissemination to diverse audiences and is consistent with existing standards on republication; - All contributions to the work are appropriately acknowledged in a manner conforming to accepted standards of the relevant discipline(s) and publication(s); - Fisheries and Oceans Canada authors' federal affiliations are listed; - The communication has been subjected to appropriate independent peer review and that technical and/or editorial changes that may result from this review have been addressed; - Matters related to acknowledgements and official languages have been appropriately managed and administered; - The possibility of publishing in Open Access journals for scientific and technical papers has been explored; - They have exercised due diligence in ensuring that all issues related to intellectual property and related matters have been resolved; - They understand relevant terms and conditions for publication, including copyright and level of authority required for approvals. - Moreover, researchers and scientists should seek credible and reputable outlets for academic publication that conform to established practices and standards of academic publishing, including particularly rigorous peer review practices. - 7.5.7.
+In cases where Fisheries and Oceans Canada scientists or researchers have provided data or information to be used in a government document (e.g. a report, briefing note, etc.), management and those responsible for preparing the documents should consult with the scientist or researcher concerned to ensure that the data/information is used and interpreted appropriately.

-7.6.
-Enhancement of ECCC scientific capacity, leadership and contributions to the scientific community
+7.6 Contributions to the scientific community

-ECCC encourages its researchers and scientists to participate in domestic and international collaborations and partnerships.
-Such collaborations and partnerships also provide important opportunities for ECCC researchers and scientists to leverage their expertise, knowledge and infrastructure in developing research and scientific knowledge to the benefit of Canadians.
+Fisheries and Oceans Canada recognizes that the participation of Fisheries and Oceans Canada researchers and scientists in the global scholarly community depends upon domestic and international collaboration and partnerships.
+Such collaborations and partnerships provide important opportunities for Fisheries and Oceans Canada researchers and scientists to leverage their expertise, knowledge and infrastructure in developing research and scientific knowledge to the benefit of Canadians.

-To this end, ECCC will:
+To this end, Fisheries and Oceans Canada will:

 - 7.6.1.
-Encourage and facilitate domestic and international research or scientific collaborations and partnerships between ECCC researchers and scientists and the external research and development communities in universities and colleges; provincial, territorial or indigenous governments; industry and business; and civil society, in addition to collaboration within ECCC and the federal government. - 7.6.2.
+Encourage and facilitate domestic and international research or scientific collaborations and partnerships between Fisheries and Oceans Canada researchers and scientists and the external research and development communities in universities and colleges; provincial, territorial or indigenous governments; industry and business; and civil society. - 7.6.2.
 Make a reasonable effort to appropriately resource participation in relevant scientific and professional societies, working committees, conferences, workshops and symposia identified by both researchers and scientists as well as management. - 7.6.3.
 Make a reasonable effort to ensure appropriate engagement or participation of researchers and scientists in international science and research-based fora of which Canada is a formal member.